vacp2p/rfc/content/docs/rfcs/38/README.md

 software defects involved in not "understanding" how to derive a truth value for a given proposition.

-#### Naive Opposite Adversary
+#### Infantile Adversary

-An naive oppositional adversary responds with the opposite vote of the honest majority on an opinion.
+Like a petulant child, an infantile adversary responds with the opposite vote of the honest majority on an opinion.

 ### Omniscient Coordinated Behavior Adversaries